Manjula Pothos Care Guide

 Manjulas don’t require a lot of fertilizer.
 They will need to be fertilized during the spring and summer growing season to promote new growth.

-Use a liquid fertilizer for houseplants bi-weekly from April through August.
+Use a balanced liquid fertilizer for houseplants bi-weekly from April through August.
 Do not fertilize during colder months.

 They can handle temperatures from 45 degrees Fahrenheit to 100+ degrees Fahrenheit for short periods of times.
 But be sure that it has some shade if temperatures are high.